zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

 - Define an explicit OTK state machine (DDD): a one-time pre-key can only be in a small number of states.
 - Repository interface hides implementation details (generate-on-demand vs pre-generated pools).
+- Extend the self-prekey repository API to support correlation-id-based reservation, consumption, purge, and reservation burn.

 OTK states (explicit):